Bunions

 • Cortisone injections

-In some cases, patients may need surgical intervention, but Dr. House always adopts a conservative approach initially to avoid unnecessary surgery.
-If you should need an operation, Dr. House is a highly skilled specialist foot surgeon who has considerable experience in performing operations to correct foot problems, so you’ll be in good hands.
+In some cases, patients may need surgical intervention, but our surgeons always adopt a conservative approach initially to avoid unnecessary surgery.
+If you should need an operation, our providers are highly skilled specialist foot surgeons who have considerable experience in performing operations to correct foot problems, so you’ll be in good hands.

 Call Kinetic Foot and Ankle Clinic today to arrange an appointment, or book online.